SMI/dicompixelanon/doc/dicom_redact.md

 then only use the `--remove-high-bit-overlays` and `--dicom` options.
 This may be useful when you've already asked CTP to remove the overlay tags and just want to clear out the high bits of the pixel data.

+## Troubleshooting

+Use the `-v` option for more information on what is happening.

+If the OCR is finding rectangles but the output image is not redacted then check if the DICOM is colour (RGB photometric) or if the DICOM has multiple image frames.
+If so then then choice of array slice might be incorrect in the function `redact_rectangles_from_image_frame`.

+If the output is corrupt or the DICOM tags are misrepresenting the content then check the code in `dicom_redact.py` especially the function `mark_as_uncompressed`.
+There may be other tags that need to be altered, besides the Transfer Syntax.